brantondemoss/brantondemoss.github.io/writing/seismicgan/index.md

 Latent means "hidden": in machine learning a latent space refers to a space in which dimensions represent abstract features, rather than encoding literal spatial properties.
 In physics, for example, one can model an arbitrary vibrating string state as a point in Hilbert Space where each dimension corresponds to an overtone of the string - Hilbert Space can be considered as a kind of latent space.

-If we imagine training an autoencoder on images of cars perhaps its latent space would come to represent different manufacturers, so that dimension one is Honda, and dimension two is Ford, and so on.
+If we imagine training an autoencoder on images of cars, perhaps its latent space would come to represent different manufacturers, so that dimension one is Honda, and dimension two is Ford, and so on.
 Then the decoder takes the latent space representation and produces the image which was most likely to be encoded into that latent description.

 In a typical convolutional neural net for image classification, we can think of the final convolutional layer as the latent space - a space of learned features that are relevant to classifying our image, with the final fully connected layer approximating a *decision boundary in the latent space* for classification.